YarboJanks/buffered.io/source/_posts/2012-07-10-webmachine-erlydtl-and-riak-part-5.markdown

 Next we need to store votes.
 In a typical RDMBS this problem is well-known and the solutions out there are also well-known.
 In a KV store this isn't necessarily the case.
 What I propose in this post is _a possible way_ of solving this problem.
 I do not in any way claim that this is _the best way_.
 With this, this is what we're going to do...

 A `vote` needs to keep track of who submitted it along with the snippet it was put against.
 It also needs to have an indication of whether the user preferred the left or right hand side of the snippet.
-When these votes are stored, we also want to be able to query the in such a way so that, for a given snippet, we can quickly count the number of votes and which way those votes went.
+When these votes are stored, we also want to be able to query them in such a way so that, for a given snippet, we can quickly count the number of votes and which way those votes went.
 This is quite important as the tallying of the votes and displaying them on screen is a key part of the idea behind the application.

 To identify a vote the key needs to be made up of both the `userid` of the person who submitted it and the `key` of the snippet the vote.
 Therefore, for the `vote` bucket we'll create keys in the format: *userid-snippetkey*